gjbae1212/cloud-instance-dns/README.md

 ### usage
 You will search to dns records following rule patterns below, Assume having `hello.example.com` dns

-- `(name or instacne-id).hello.example.com` will return all instances matching name or instance-id regardless cloud infra.
+- `(name or instacne-id).hello.example.com` will return instances matching name regardless cloud infra.
-- `(number).(name or instacne-id).hello.example.com` will return a instance matching (name or instance-id) and number.
+- `(num).(name or instacne-id).hello.example.com` will return a instance matching name and number.
-- `(name or instacne-id).aws.hello.example.com` will return instances matching (name or instance-id) at aws.
+- `(name or instacne-id).aws.hello.example.com` will return instances matching name at aws.
-- `(number).(name or instacne-id).aws.hello.example.com` will return a instance matching (name or instance-id) and number at aws.
+- `(num).(name or instacne-id).aws.hello.example.com` will return a instance matching name and number at aws.
-- `(name or instacne-id).gcp.hello.example.com` will return instances matching (name or instance-id) at gcp.
+- `(name or instacne-id).gcp.hello.example.com` will return instances matching name at gcp.
-- `(number).(name or instacne-id).gcp.hello.example.com` will return a instance matching (name or instance-id) and number at gcp.
+- `(num).(name or instacne-id).gcp.hello.example.com` will return a instance matching name and number at gcp.
-- `(name or instacne-id).rr.hello.example.com` will return instances matching (name or instance-id) with dns round robin.
+- `(name or instacne-id).rr.hello.example.com` will return instances matching name with dns round robin.

 ### build
 ```bash